How much does a funeral cost in Queensland? (2026 guide)

 Several QLD providers publish pricing voluntarily.
 Tony Hollands Funerals and McCartney Family Funerals both publish package pricing on their websites.
 National providers operating in QLD (Willed, Bare, Salvos) also publish pricing.

-Compare at least three providers.
+Comparing several providers.
 QLD has a competitive independent market, particularly in SEQ.
-Include one independent alongside any national or corporate providers you contact.
+Including at least one independent alongside any national or corporate providers is generally practical here.

 Related information